Mtskheta, Georgia: What to pack, what to wear, and when to go [2022]

 If you plan go to a monastery, like Jvari Monastery, take the following:

-If you vacation in Mtskheta during December, you are likely to find that it can be brisk.
+If you visit Mtskheta during February, you may find that it can be very chilly.
 Temperatures tend to hover around the 40s F (single digits C) during the day, while at night they can dip into the low 30s F (single digits below 0 C).
 Humidity is generally between 60 and 70% during the day.
 In terms of precipitation, you can expect it to rain or snow/sleet 5-10 days this month.

 What to wear/what to pack: